nskjelbred/SnowMarkerModule/README.md

 # Snow Marking Module
 This application is a bachelor project made to work with https://github.com/PolaricServer/webapp2<br/>
-It's made by Njaal Dolonen, Nicolay Skjelbred, Jan-Magnus Solheim.
+It's made by Njaal, N.S, Jan-Magnus.

 The project was to make a marking module that could be used in Search And Rescue operations to better mark areas on the map for information.
 Installation progress is currently only in norwegian.
 Translation will come.